tjmedcalf/xero-frontend-dev-test/css-html/README.md

 ## Tooling
 For tooling I've used basic npm scripts with node-sass for compliation of sass and post-css to do auto prefixing.
 It also has the added benefit of browserSync to manage serving with auto reload.

+Simply run `npm start` and the app should kick into action!

 ## Placeholder
 I added a placeholder to the searchbox, even though it doesn't appear in the comp..